jecki/DHParser/examples/FlexibleEBNF/README.md

 # Flexible EBNF

-A flexible EBNF grammar for DHParsers that allows to use as different flavors of EBNF as possible.
+A flexible EBNF grammar for DHParsers that allows to use as many different flavors of EBNF as possible.
+Which delimiter characters are used (e.g. "::=" or "=" for definitions)

 Author: Eckhart Arnold <eckhart.arnold@posteo.de>,
         Bavarian Academy of Sciences and Humanities